Vietnam.vn - Nền tảng quảng bá Việt Nam

 trường học - Ảnh 2.

-Students of My Ly 2 Primary Boarding School, My Ly Commune, Nghe An during a recess before the flood - Photo: Provided by the school
+Students of My Ly 2 Primary Boarding School, My Ly Commune, Nghe An during recess before the flood - Photo: Provided by the school

 "The floodwaters rose so quickly on the night of July 22 that they completely submerged the rows of houses, swept away and buried most of the facilities, teaching equipment, and daily necessities of teachers and students.
-A few days later, looking back, I saw only mud covering almost everything, and bare empty spaces, which was heartbreaking," Mr. Ha said sadly.
+A few days later, looking back, I saw only mud covering almost everything, and bare empty spaces, it was heartbreaking," Mr. Ha said sadly.

-In preparation for the new school year 2025-2026, all students at the main school will be transferred to the satellite school while waiting for the construction of the new school.
+To prepare for the new school year 2025-2026, all students at the main school will be transferred to the satellite school while waiting for the construction of the new school.

 Lũ 'xóa sổ' trường học biên giới, hiệu trưởng đau quặn lòng - Ảnh 4.